zecookiez/AdventOfCode2022/comments.md

 - Day 21: Glad to get some points as we approach the end, and I did not choke too hard on part 2 :) bless the fractions library

+- Day 22: Just not fun.
+And very prone to bugs.